 The Decisions adopted by CITES CoP17 and CMS CoP12 on the African lion are largely overlapping and provide for a set of broad conservation measures ranging from the collection of data and the improvement of conservation and trade management, to capacity building for Government officials and awareness raising in local communities.
 To bring these various activities into a refined state so that they can be implemented by Governments and other stakeholders, there is a necessity to develop a framework for lion conservation, which will provide an overview on tools and instruments available as well as specify the conservation needs for each geographic region in Africa.
-The first verion of the Guidelines for the Conservation of the Lion in Africa has been compiled by the IUCN SSC Cat Specialist Group and was presented at the 1st ACI meeting in November 2018 and subsequently reviewed by the representatives of the Range States in order to be submitted to CITES CoP18 (deadline for submissions is 24 December 2018) and CMS CoP13 in 2020.
+The Guidelines for the Conservation of the Lion in Africa have been compiled by the IUCN SSC Cat Specialist Group and were discussed and verified by Range State Parties to CITES and CMS at a meeting in November 2018 and for submission to CITES CoP18 (deadline for submissions is 24 December 2018) and CMS CoP13 in 2020.

 To advance the conservation or recovery of transboundary lion populations (Chapter 4.3), we recommend developing Regional Conservation Strategies according to the IUCN recommendations for strategic planning in species conservation (Chapter 4.2), which will then be implemented by the respective Action Plans in each of the countries sharing the respective population.
-Interested Range States could organise such regional cooperation under the auspice of CMS.
+Such regional cooperation between several states can be organised under the auspice of CMS.